Core Laboratory Information

 Four Hydraulic Trainer benches designed and donated by Parker fluidpower division, and four benches using Feedback watertank modules give students hands on experience.
 Four pnematically-controlled robots allow students to manipulate objects in two dimensions using air as the control fluid.

-In the robotics lab, nine Rhino robots are used to teach robotic conventions, object manipulation, visual servo control and other techniques.
+In the robotics lab, eight UR3 robots are used to teach robotic conventions, object manipulation, visual servo control and other techniques.

 We have developed a network of laboratories to support undergraduate and graduate